DayDaeHy/Upper_Arm_sEMG_Movement_Classification/README.md

 - hand and wrist gesture recognition
 - upper-arm sEMG signal analysis
 - machine learning-based biosignal classification
+- comparison of sEMG classification performance under different posture conditions

 ---

-## Ethical Approval
+## Ethics Statement

-The data used in this study were collected after obtaining approval from the Institutional Review Board (IRB) of Kyungpook National University Hospital.
+This dataset was collected after Institutional Review Board (IRB) approval and written informed consent from all participants.

-All participants provided written informed consent before participating in the experiment.

 ---

 ## Citation

-If you use this dataset or repository in your research, please cite the following work:
+If you use this dataset or repository in your research, please cite the related paper.

-    @article{kim_upperarm_semg_2026,
-      title   = {Evaluation of the Feasibility of Classifying Various Upper Limb Movements Using Multichannel Upper-Arm sEMG Signals}, author  = {Kim, Daehui and Kim, Junghun and Choi, Sang-Il}, journal = {Manuscript in preparation},
-      year    = {2026}
-    }

 ---

 ## License

-This dataset is released for research and educational purposes only.
+This dataset is provided for research and educational purposes only.

-Please do not redistribute the data without permission from the authors.
+Redistribution or commercial use of the data without permission from the authors is prohibited.

 ---

 ## Contact

-For questions about this repository, please contact:
+For questions regarding this repository, please contact the email below.

-**Daehui Kim**
-Department of Computer Software
-Daegu Catholic University
-Republic of Korea
+**eogml7732@gmail.com**